thedaemon-wizard/pinn-qpinn/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact.